ITSURENXD/Graphics/NOTES/C/DirectCircle.md

 &nbsp;
 ## 🤖 **Algorithm**
-1. Input the line endpoints and store the Centre and the Radius of the Circle:
+1. Input the Centre and the Radius of the Circle:
     ```cpp
     printf("Enter The Center Coordinate: ");
     scanf("%d %d", &Centre.x, &Centre.y);